Measuring Dimensions of Self-Presentation in Twitter Bios and their Links to Misinformation Sharing: Appendix

 In addition to the three baseline models discussed in the text, we also experimented with a pair of other sensible options.

 First, we expected that a DSM pretrained on Twitter would be a strong baseline to compare to, and thus experimented with additional models pre-trained specifically on Twitter data \cite{nguyen-etal-2020-bertweet}.
 We use the fine-tuned BERT model on Twitter data proposed by \cite{nguyen-etal-2020-bertweet}.
 They propose a BERT-base model fine-tuned using a corpus of 850M English Tweets.
-However, as shown in Figure \ref{fig:performance_others}, model performance was no better than the other, more widely used baseline DSMs we proposed in the main experiments.
+However, we find that model performance was no better than the other, more widely used baseline DSMs we proposed in the main experiments.

 Second, it seemed reasonable that by first restricting a baseline DSM to known dimensions of social meaning, we could improve their performance.
 Consequently, we considered baselines where we first projected down all baseline models into the core dimensions of meaning noted by \citet{joseph2020word} before the evaluation tasks.
 In both cases, however, our intuitions did not match empirical reality.
 These models failed to outperform the baselines used in the main text, and thus we restrict our analysis to the baselines discussed in the main text.